 It can take up to 8 months to get a new hire fully up to speed.
 While it’s probably impossible to calculate the exact cost of this ramp-up period, it’s definitely not cheap.
 Any organization would benefit from faster, more efficient onboarding.
-Mobile learning has the potential to seriously enhance your onboarding process.
+Mobile employee onboarding and training has the potential to seriously enhance your onboarding process.

-One important hallmark of mLearning is brevity.
-Mobile learning courses are generally delivered over several short, spaced-out sessions, leading to better engagement and retention, as demonstrated in the Merrill Lynch study.
+One important hallmark of mobile training is brevity.
+Mobile training courses are generally delivered over several short, spaced-out sessions, leading to better engagement and retention, as demonstrated in the Merrill Lynch study.

 Walmart, as another example, saw a 91% voluntary participation rate and a 15% increase in employee knowledge after administering a microlearning course to reduce safety incidents.
 Microlearning, as its name implies, consists of exceptionally short learning segments, and is particularly popular in mobile learning.